JMPerez/promise-throttle/README.md

 ## Installation

-Install the module with: `npm install promise-throttle`
+For node.js, install the module with: `npm i promise-throttle`

+If you are using it in a browser, you can use bower: `bower install promise-throttle`

 ## Projects using it